johnnymast/Sandbox/README.md

 # Sandbox

 Xxx allow you use Wordpress actions and filters in your own code.
+The syntax is easy to use as you expect it to be after seeing it in Wordpress it self.

 # Filters callback functions